 Although just 90 minutes from central Sydney, the Blue Mountains couldn’t be farther from the buzz of city life, making this region one of the most popular weekend destinations for Sydneysiders and tourists alike.
 And with the stunning mountain views, vibrant forests, thundering waterfalls, and seemingly infinite walking trails, it’s no surprise that most people opt for an extended getaway rather than just a day-trip— even with a long weekend, you won’t spend a single second bored, which is probably why I just keep coming back for more.
-In this guide, I’ll share practical information about the region, my favourite lookouts and hikes, the best campgrounds, and everything else you need to know to plan an amazing trip to the incomparable Blue Mountains.
+In this guide, I’ll share practical information about the region, my favourite lookouts and hikes, the best campgrounds, and everything you need to know to plan an amazing trip to the incomparable Blue Mountains.

 About the Blue Mountains